ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: digital_edge_start_trigger_input_terminal

     Specifies the input terminal for the Start trigger.
-Use this attribute only when the NIDCPOWER_ATTR_START_TRIGGER_TYPE  attribute is set to NIDCPOWER_VAL_DIGITAL_EDGE. for information about supported devices.
+Use this property only when the :py:data:`nidcpower.Session.start_trigger_type`  property is set to :py:data:`~nidcpower.TriggerType.DIGITAL_EDGE`. for information about supported devices.
-    You can specify any valid input terminal for this attribute.
+    You can specify any valid input terminal for this property.
 Valid terminals are listed in Measurement & Automation  Explorer under the Device Routes tab.
     Input terminals can be specified in one of two ways.
 If the device is named Dev1 and your terminal is PXI_Trig0, you can  specify the terminal with the fully qualified terminal name, /Dev1/PXI_Trig0, or with the shortened terminal name,  PXI_Trig0.
 The input terminal can also be a terminal from another device.
 For example, you can set the input terminal  on Dev1 to be /Dev2/SourceCompleteEvent.

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     The following table lists the characteristics of this property.